SAP-samples/ui5-exercises-codejam/chapters/chapter001/readme.md

 </html>
 ```

 We loaded the UI5 framework into our project and configured a few attributes such as the theme and library we want to use, and the name of our project root.
+This process is called **bootstrapping**.

 <details>
 <summary>What is HTML and how is it structured? 💬</summary>